marijnh/Eloquent-JavaScript/19_paint.md

 _Tools_ are things like drawing pixels or filling in an area.
 The application shows the set of available tools as a `<select>` field.
-The currently selected tool determines what happens when the user interacts with the picture with the mouse.
+The currently selected tool determines what happens when the user interacts with the picture with a pointer device.
 They are provided as an object that maps the names that appear in the drop-down field to functions that implement the tool.
 Such function take a pixel position, a current application state, and a `dispatch` function, and may return a move handler function which gets the same arguments.